HeliumEdu/platform/helium/planner/README.md

 * users

 ## Overview
-This module serves to provide functionality to render and interact with the modules of planner, including classes, supplies, and grades.
+This module serves to provide functionality to interact with the modules of planner, including classes, supplies, and grades.

 ## Configuration Variables